 Contraception services are free and confidential, including for people under the age of 16.

-If you want contraception and are under 16, the doctor, nurse or pharmacist won't tell your parents (or carer) as long as they believe you fully understand your decisions and the information you've been given.
+If you want contraception and are under 16, the doctor, nurse or pharmacist will not tell your parents (or carer) as long as they believe you fully understand your decisions and the information you have been given.

 Doctors and nurses work under strict guidelines when dealing with people under 16.